otto-de/api-guidelines/guidelines/020_guidelines/070_error-handling/0030_must-use-extension-for-input-validation-errors.md

 # use `problem+json` extension for input validation errors

-Validation checks can be performed on the request body, e.g. on form input values or business objects to be stored, as well as on path and query parameters. `ValidationError` schema should be used for all types of validation errors - syntactic and semantic alike.
-All validation errors for one request should be combined into one self-sufficient error response, containing detailed messages for each failed check.
+Validation checks can be performed on the request body, e.g. on form input values or business objects to be stored, as well as on path and query parameters.
+The `ValidationError` schema should be used for all types of validation errors - both syntactic and semantic.
+All validation errors for one request should be combined into a self-sufficient error response that contains detailed messages for each failed check.

 If an input validation error occurs, we expect a `400 Bad Request` response.
-The problem `type` is defined at <https://api.otto.de/api-docs/errors/ValidationError>, the `title` should be _"Your request cannot be validated."_.
+The problem `type` is defined at <https://api.otto.de/api-docs/errors/ValidationError>.
+The `title` should be _"Your request cannot be validated."_.

 This results in the following structure: